 There are several different cost basis methods to pick from, including:

 Your tax office will give specific guidance on the cost basis methods available to you.
-Some countries, like the USA, allow you to pick from several cost basis methods, while others, like the UK, have stringent rules about which cost basis method to use and when.
+Some countries, like Australia, allow you to pick from several cost basis methods, while others, like the UK, have stringent rules about which cost basis method to use and when.

 We’ll look at each cost method separately, followed by specific country guidance on which to use.